elangovana/sagemaker-groundtruth-ner/README.md

-# SageMaker GroundTruth  - Named entity Recognition
+# SageMaker GroundTruth  - Named Entity Recognition
 This is a sample template for SageMaker named entity recognition ground truth solution.
 This has 3 components
 1. The HTML template that the workers will use to work on the task